-Project phase Slides to scan per day (approx.) Scanners Breast pilot 150 One high-capacity and one low-capacity Breast plus IHC 300 Two high-capacity and one low-capacity Full digital 1200 Six high-capacity and three low-capacity
+Project phase Slides to scan per day (approx.) Scanners

+Breast pilot 150 One AT2 and One CS2

+Breast plus IHC 300 Two AT2 and One CS2

+Full digital 1200 Six AT2 and Three CS2

 To aid turnaround times, a good rule of thumb is to scan urgent work during the day and save less, time-critical work for overnight runs.
 We determined that we needed two types of scanners; a high and a low capacity scanner each for different use cases.
 We chose the Aperio-branded scanners from Leica Biosystems.
-The high capacity scanner was fed with small batches of urgent breast biopsies throughout the day, with lower priority resection work collected throughout the day for an overnight run.
+The high capacity Aperio AT2 (400 slides) was fed with small batches of urgent breast biopsies throughout the day, with lower priority resection work collected throughout the day for an overnight run.
+The lower capacity Aperio CS2 (5 standard slides or 2 large slides), shared the burden of urgent biopsies throughout the day but also proved invaluable for the scanning of large format "mega-block" (2"x3") slides, which our breast pathologists use to demonstrate multiple margins and tumour dimensions.